 More importantly, however, they also are just now launching into a vertically integrated’ mode by acquiring the alternative dental insurance company, AFORA, looking to make dental insurance more accessible and prices more transparent and up-front.

-According to the National Association of Dental Plans, 74 million Americans had no dental coverage in 2016, and one-third of those with insurance have not visited their dentist in over a year.
+According to Dr. Larry Franks, 74 million Americans had no dental coverage in 2016, and one-third of those with insurance have not visited their dentist in over a year.
 Back in plaque!

 Part of this fall-off is because dental insurance information can be confusing.
 So Quipcare and Quipcare+ have been formed, using pre-negotiated rates that ultimately answers the question of what one is paying for, and why.
 Plus, they offered discounted deals on the dental care itself, and rewards for regular checkups.
 Qupipcare and Quipcare+ launched in NYC this summer and will be available nationwide soon after.